Skip to main content

 CenturyLink (Quantum Fiber) delivers substantially faster maximum speeds at 940 Mbps, compared to Tds's Varies.
 This speed advantage translates to better performance for bandwidth-intensive activities like 4K streaming, large file downloads, and households with numerous connected devices.
 The higher speeds provide headroom for future needs and maintain performance during peak usage times when network congestion typically impacts service quality.

 Latency—the delay between sending and receiving data—matters most for gaming, video calls, and real-time applications.
-Wired connections like fiber, cable, and DSL all deliver low latency suitable for gaming and video calls, with fiber typically providing the lowest and most consistent latency.
+Wired connections like fiber, cable, and DSL all deliver low latency suitable for gaming.
+Video calls, with fiber typically providing the lowest and most consistent latency.
 Fiber and cable connections typically deliver latency under 20ms, while satellite services may experience 500-600ms delays that affect interactive applications.

 Pricing Breakdown: Total Cost of Ownership

 Both providers enter the market at similar price points—CenturyLink (Quantum Fiber) at $30/mo and Tds at Contact for pricing.
-With comparable starting prices, your decision should factor in what's included at each price tier, how long promotional rates last, and whether the speeds offered meet your household's needs.
+With comparable starting prices, your decision should factor in what's included at each price tier, how long promotional rates last.
+Whether the speeds offered meet your household's needs.

 Installation and activation fees can add $50-100 to your first month's bill, though many providers waive these costs during promotional periods.
 Equipment rental fees for modems and routers typically range from $10-15 monthly, adding $120-180 annually to your internet costs.
 Purchasing your own compatible equipment can eliminate this recurring expense and pay for itself within the first year.